LiuN1an/Util-Tools/README.md

 To control starting and ending of animation easily
 #### Responsive grid component
 It could be responsive to parent container's size changed, fixed width and height element will be ordered with animation
+#### callModal
+Imperative method to call a modal instead of declarative method.
+You can extend modal using `props: type` and use it in your project everywhere